Two Hilbert schemes in computer vision: Introduction

 \subsection{Acknowledgments}

-We thank Sameer Agarwal, Roya Beheshti, Dustin Cartwright, Richard Hartley, Jonathan Hauenstein, Fredrik Kahl, Joe Kileel, Irina Kogan, Luke Oeding, Peter Olver, Brian Osserman, Tomas Pajdla, Jean Ponce, Jessica Sidman, Bernd Sturmfels, Rekha Thomas, Matthew Trager, and Bianca Viray for helpful and interesting conversations at various stages of this ongoing project.
+We had interesting and helpful conversations with many people during the course of this work: Sameer Agarwal, Roya Beheshti, Dustin Cartwright, Charles Godfrey, Richard Hartley, Jonathan Hauenstein, Fredrik Kahl, Joe Kileel, Irina Kogan, Luke Oeding, Peter Olver, Brian Osserman, Tomas Pajdla, Jean Ponce, Jessica Sidman, Bernd Sturmfels, Rekha Thomas, Matthew Trager, and Bianca Viray.
 Rekha Thomas gave especially valuable remarks that helped us significantly improve our exposition.
 We were partially supported by NSF grants CAREER DMS-1056129 and DMS-1600813 during the preparation of this paper.
-We benefited greatly from the Berlin Algebraic Vision meeting in October of 2015, hosted at TU Berlin with support from the Einstein Center for Mathematics, DFG Priority Project SPP 1489, and the NSF, and the AIM meeting on Algebraic Vision in May 2016, with support from AIM and the NSF.
+We benefitted greatly from the Berlin Algebraic Vision meeting in October of 2015, hosted at TU Berlin with support from the Einstein Center for Mathematics, DFG Priority Project SPP 1489, and the NSF, and the AIM meeting on Algebraic Vision in May 2016, with support from AIM and the NSF.

+We thank the referees and editors for patiently giving us numerous helpful suggestions and comments.